-The United Methodist Church brings God’s hope, healing and renewal to people whose lives have been disrupted by natural disaster.
-Through Disaster Response and Volunteers In Mission, we provide disaster response, relief and rebuilding to communities who have been impacted by natural and human-created disasters.
+The United Methodist Church brings God’s hope, healing, and renewal to people whose lives have been disrupted by natural disaster.
+Through Disaster Response and Volunteers In Mission, we provide disaster response, relief, and rebuilding to communities that have been impacted by natural and human-created disasters.
 Learn more about the five phases of a disaster and which ones you can be a part of by clicking here.
-As United Methodists, it is always crucial that we do not self-deploy.
+As United Methodists, it is always crucial that we wait for an invitation from the affected community and do not self-deploy.

 Ways to Support Disaster Response

-- Click HERE to donate online.
+- Click HERE to donate online to West Ohio Disaster Response.
 100% of your gift will assist individuals and families recovering from disasters within West Ohio.

 - You can also write a check to West Ohio Conference with 'West Ohio Disaster Response' in the memo line and send it to West Ohio Conference, Attn.
 Disaster Response, 32 Wesley Blvd, Worthington, OH 43085.

-Disaster Response volunteer opportunities from around the country can be found here.
+Long-term disaster response volunteer opportunities from around the country can be found by clicking on the Disaster Recovery tab on the UMVIM webpage here.
 Please do not self-deploy to disaster areas.
 For more information, contact mgrace [at] wocumc.org.

 - Early Response Team training: ERT teams of The United Methodist Church assist in the aftermath of natural disasters.
 Click here for upcoming ERT trainings.

 - VIM Team Leader training: VIM teams assist with rebuilding during the long-term recovery process.
 Click here for upcoming VIM trainings.

 - Disaster Readiness Training: Host a training at your church in order to prepare for disasters before they happen.
 Click here for more information.